jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 These are the results we consider directly comparable for SDHPC SSH application routing.
 The proxy scenarios quantify the impact of the double SSH connection required to connect via a proxy to the destination login node.

 Scenario C is standard SSH jump host configuration.
 An SSH connection is establish to the jumphost.
 A second SSH connection is then establish from the client to the target login node via the jump host.
 This configuration provides a baseline for proxied SSH connections by using SSH services running on physical hardware.
-The main advantage of this configuration is the reduction in hypervisor induced SSH server overhead.
+The main advantage of this configuration is to avoid any potential hypervisor or SDN induced overhead for the SSH proxy point.
-We used the production login node as the jump host and a cluster compute node a stand-in for a login node.
+We used the production login node as the jump host and a cluster compute node as stand-in for a physical login node accessed via proxy.
 This SSH path mirrors the cluster topology that is used to support sshpiper, a front end SSH target directly connected "within" the cluster to a target login node.
 We can see that the introduction of the second SSH connection has about an 18% performance impact on throughput.
 This indicates that introduction of SSH application routing will impact throughput.